vardonir/pyDXHR/sphinx_docs/md_index.md

 Python-based tools for data exploration and extraction of Deus Ex Human Revolution, intended for use in another project of mine: [Project SI-X](https://six.vardonir.com/)

-Although I went a bit too far and somehow managed to make a basic mod tool?
-There's a bigfile repacker in there somewhere.

-There was an attempt to make the docs look and feel like a professionally-written document.
-An attempt.
-I didn't succeed.
-This entire thing is basically me talking to myself because I know I'm going to forget what the hecko is going on with the code in about two hours.
+Although I went a bit too far; I'm literally just reading code made by people smarter than I am, and piecing them together.
+This website is an attempt to make the docs look and feel like a professionally-written document.
+The imperative here is "attempt."

 The project is not affiliated with Eidos Interactive Corporation, Embracer Group AB, or Square Enix Europe.

-I'm literally just reading code made by people smarter than I am, and piecing them together.

 ## Dependencies